Gender and Sexuality ABCs

 Note: This list is not exclusive and reflects a western and Canadian bias!
 Different regions of the world use very different words, and understand sex, gender and sexual identity in different ways.

-- Heterosexual A person who is attracted to people of the opposite gender.
-(Another word for this is “straight”.)
+- Bisexual Aperson who is attracted to people of more than one gender.

-- Lesbian A woman who is attracted to other women.
+- Lesbian A woman who is sexually and romantically attracted to other women.
+A type of sexual orientation.